zecookiez/AdventOfCode2022/comments.md

 - Day 10: My code passes the testcase but fails on sample ;w; ended up rewriting my solution because I fear that this solution will get reused for an upcoming challenge

 - Day 11: Took me too long to figure out part 2, I am definitely a lot more washed than last year

+- Day 12: New personal best on both parts haha that was insane!
+Gambled on a grid breadth-first search problem showing up and got rewarded with some crazy points today